GURPS Bio-Tech: Publication history

-The first edition of GURPS Bio-Tech was written by David Pulver, and published by Steve Jackson Games as a 144-page book.
-The first edition of GURPS Bio-Tech was written in 1997, and published by Steve Jackson Games, the creators of GURPS, the Munchkin card game, and many others.
+The first edition of GURPS Bio-Tech was written by David Pulver, and published by Steve Jackson Games, as a 144-page book.
+The first edition of GURPS Bio-Tech was published in 1997, by Steve Jackson Games.
+A second edition was published in 2006 for GURPS fourth edition.

-A new GURPS Bio-Tech (2006) was one of several technology-focused books published for GURPS fourth edition.
-The second edition, published in 2006, was also produced by Steve Jackson Games.
-The first edition had two print runs, which the second edition is still on its first.

 Reception

 Joe Kushner reviewed the first GURPS Bio-Tech in Shadis #48.
 Kushner comments: "Overall the book is very clear and easy to use.
 The majority of the text has comments by various individuals which make it easier to read.
 The art is all done by Dan Smith, so even if you don't like his art, it still has a uniform feel to it."

 Awards

 It was an Origins Award nominee as Best Roleplaying Game Supplement in 2007.